inammar/Reqres-API-Testing-with-Postman/README.md

   •	 Ensure the API handles invalid input and edge cases.

   •    Validate that the API responses match the expected structure and format.

 3. Test Strategy

-We will use Postman to test the following API endpoints:
+Postman will be used to test the following API endpoints:

 1. GET /api/users - Retrieve a list of users.
 2. GET /api/users/{id} - Retrieve a single user by indicated ID.